 This term describes a common online phenomenon in which people seek out digital spaces that largely reinforce or confirm the ideas they already have and reject or ignore any ideas that may contradict that worldview.

-In the case of people with AN, pro-anorexia content allows them to form especially dangerous echo chambers online.
-Rather than receiving their information from informed, reputable sources, they may be exposed to content that primarily supports what they already believe about their bodies and other unhealthy thoughts and behaviors.
+Rather than receiving their information from informed, reputable sources, people with anorexia or those who may be at risk for developing the eating disorder may be exposed to content that primarily supports what they already believe about their bodies and other unhealthy thoughts and behaviors.

-And when someone gets sucked into this type of negative content, it can exacerbate many of the feelings that underpin AN and other eating disorders, including low self-esteem and poor body image.
+This type of harmful content can exacerbate many of the feelings that underpin anorexia and other eating disorders, including low self-esteem and poor body image.
+What’s more, it can lead to more serious consequences, such as thoughts of self-harm.

 How to Spot ‘Pro-Ana’ Content